asalber/asalber.github.io/statistics/manual/probability.md

 where $R_0$ and $R_1$ are the prevalence or the incidence in control and treatment groups respectively.

-The odds ratio always overestimate the relative risk.
+The odds ratio always overestimate the relative risk when it is greater than 1 and underestimate it when it is less than 1.
 However, with rare medical events (with very small prevalence or incidence) the relative risk and the odds ratio are almost the same.

 <img class="img-center" src="img/probability/odds_ratio_vs_relative_risk.svg" alt="Chart of the relation between the odds ratio and the relative risk for different incidences" width="500">